Direct Listings vs. IPOs: How Are They Different?

 Pros of a Direct Listing

-Less expensive than an IPO for the company
+Less Expensive Than an IPO for the Company

-In addition, underwriters often purchase shares below their agreed-upon market value, so companies don’t receive as much investment as they may have had they sold those shares directly to retail investors.
+In addition, IPO underwriters often purchase shares below their agreed-upon market value, so companies don’t receive as much investment as they may have had they sold those shares directly to retail investors.

 The direct listing model is essentially the opposite, in which existing shareholders sell their stock to the public and no new shares are sold.